 Your dog will stay at our facility with its own private crate or kennel, and between training sessions, have supervised opportunities to socialize and play.
 Our Academy is a fenced and gated property in a wooded setting.
 We want our guests to feel at home while living in an environment conducive to dog obedience training.

 Dogs are living breathing creatures that live in the moment.
 Throughout their lifetime we can guarantee that you will need to reinforce proper responses to commands and good behavior.
 We can also guarantee that you will need to attach negative consequences (P+) if or when your dog engages in an unwanted behavior(s) or makes the decision to not respond to a command.
 This is part of the owner training we provide at graduation.
 Reinforcement of the training is a lifetime commitment.
 The more consistent you are, the more consistent your dog will engage in good behavior as well as respond to commands.
-To demonstrate the high level of training each dog receives at our Academy, we publish a YouTube video.
+To demonstrate the high-level of training each dog receives at our Academy, we publish a YouTube video.
 In the graduation video we showcase a dog’s ability to respond to commands, for both male and female handlers.
-For 8-week and 12-week graduates, part of the video will show responses to commands in public places.
 These graduation videos are published on YouTube and accessible to the world-wide-web.

 You can view them by visiting our YouTube channel (click here).